Wine Glossary, Important Wine Terms, ABC’s of Wine Talk

 Medoc: The Medoc is a large area in the Left Bank of Bordeaux that is the home to Margaux, St. Julien, Pauillac and St. Estephe.

-Monocepage: This term describes a wine made totally of one specific varietal.
+Monocepage: This term describes a wine made from only one specific grape varietal.

 Must: Freshly pressed juice, seeds, stems, skins and sometimes stems.